Abdelrhman-CaT/DES/README.md

 # DES
-A command line tool that implements DES using C++.
+A command line tool that implements DES (Data Encryption Standard) using C++.

 ## Steps
 ### 1- specify the operation (encrypt/decrypt)